 Before we jump into shower heads, tile selections and all things master bathroom remodel, I (Lauren) feel some background is necessary.
-In November, Chase and I bought our second fixer upper home (Yes, we may in fact be crazy).
+In November of 2018, Chase and I bought our second fixer upper home (Yes, we may in fact be crazy).
 You can see a tour of our first home here.
 After quite a few months of casually house shopping, a 1970’s house in a great location came up and we couldn’t not go for it.
 It just had too much potential.
-And in Austin the process of buying a home goes a little something like this: a house lists on Friday, you see it Saturday, bids are due by Sunday evening–and most bids are over asking price.
+In Austin the process of buying a home goes a little something like this: a house lists on Friday, you see it Saturday, bids are due by Sunday evening--and most bids are over asking price.
 It’s an insane market, so it was a quick decision and a risk because it needed a lot of work (aka- full cosmetic remodel).
 Plus, we would have to list and sell our home.

 But when you know, you know.
 This house felt like our foreseeable future home.
 (I try to stay away from things like “forever home” because life is full of variables and circumstances that can’t be predicted.)
-It was larger than our current home and in an incredible neighborhood– it’s across the street from the sweetest neighborhood park.
+It was larger than our current home and in an incredible neighborhood-- it's across the street from the sweetest neighborhood park.
 Most importantly, the bones were there for an incredible home.
 We took the plunge and here we are four months later and it’s feeling less like a work-in-progress and more like our home.

 PS.
 This reveal is just the beginning!
 We look forward to sharing a few glimpses into the before and afters of this quaint abode.
 We will do our best to walk you through what it’s like to see a house for what it could be, not for what it currently is: popcorn ceilings and awkward layouts.
 Besides a good room tour, I’ll do my best to share more about how we made decisions to move out of construction mode as quickly as possible.